niekjuh/touch-scroll/README.md

 ## Example

-Using your iOS device, view an example of touch-scroll in action at: [neave.github.com/touch-scroll](http://neave.github.com/touch-scroll/)
+Using your iOS device (iPhone, iPod touch or iPad), view an example of touch-scroll in action at: [neave.github.com/touch-scroll/example.html](http://neave.github.com/touch-scroll/example.html)

+For an example of a page with a fixed footer, view this page on your iOS device: [neave.github.com/touch-scroll/footer.html](http://neave.github.com/touch-scroll/footer.html)

+Make sure your code uses the same base CSS as provided in these examples.

 ## How to use